CarsonScott/easydata/README.md

 # EasyData

-A database library for easy construction/manipulation of complex graphical data.
+A graphical database library for simple construction and manipulation of complex data structures.

 ## Databases